-Picture: SonaSpray K-13 acoustic spray in Ice Arena Wales.
+Noise reduction in warehouses - SonaSpray K-13 in Ice Arena Wales.
 Credit to Kier and Scott Brownrigg ltd.

 It will come as no surprise that warehouses, distribution centres and e-commerce fulfilment centres are intrinsically loud places.
 Moving forklift trucks, the hum of conveyor belts and other mechanical parts can be overwhelming.
 Warehouses are often under insulated and concrete block walls and floors simply allow sound to bounce and reverberate, making them even lounder.

 This combination can have a significant impact on productivity for industrial workers and it can affect their health and safety, both physically and psychologically.
 Research from the HSE has shown some 17,000 people in the UK suffer deafness, ringing in the ears or other ear conditions caused by excessive noise at work.
 Health problems related to exposure and excessive noise can cause other health problems too, including headaches, elevated blood pressure, fatigue, irritability, digestive disorders and an increased susceptibility to colds and other minor infections.

 One of the worst culprits for generating excessive noise are forklift trucks and pallet trucks, which can reach in excess of 85dB (the level at which employers must provide hearing protection).
 Although surrounding workers may only have sporadic or intermit exposure, for drivers it can mean regular high noise exposure and this presents a serious problem.

 Noise reduction in warehouses.
 SonaSpray K-13 in HV Wooding Factory.

 What are the legal limits for noise exposure?